skalenetwork/skale-consensus/blockdecrypt/README.md

    ```TE_MAGIC_START``` and end with ```TE_MAGIC_END``` to recover
 ```encryptedArgument```.

-Note: if mode than one segment is found, the first is processed and the rest are ignored.
+Note: if more than one segment is found, the first is processed and the rest are ignored.

 2. The ```encryptedArgument``` is then parsed into ```jsonHeader``` and ```cipherText```, and then ```jsonHeader``` is parsed, to retrieve ```currentTimeMs```,